dinarly/Story/README.md

 Ai said: “Do not worry Abdallah — I will teach you both about Cybersecurity — and — how to defend yourselves from cyber attacks.”

-Abdallah and Tasnim shouted: “Woow!
+Abdallah and Tasnim shouted: “Wow!
 Cybersecurity is awesome!
 Please teach us!”

 Ai said: “We will begin by learning about packets of data.”